psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo_scandb.rst

 With this setup the DataLad `search` command will automatically discover metadata for any contained image series, and build a search index that can be queried for values in individual DICOM fields.
-This alles for a variety of useful queries.
+This allows for a variety of useful queries.
 Here are a few examples:

 Report scans made on any male patients in a given time span::